verbilonikita/veri-front/README.md

 6. lazy loading module
 7. service to handle async requests + store data (state)
 8. docker uses nginx to run bundle
+9. input allows to type only numbers (with decimals)